znarthur/orange-spectroscopy/doc/widgets/SpikeRemoval.md

 - Processed: Despiked dataset

-The **Spike Removal** tool enables you to remove anaomylous spiked data from ramen spectra.
+The **Spike Removal** tool enables you to remove anomalous spiked data from Raman spectra.
 It acheives this in a two part method, First, since spiked data is generally significantly larger than the nearby data points it can sort through large spectral datasets to pick out spectra which are spiked.
 Following this, it uses a z-scores method to set a limit for these spikes within their individual spectra in order to mark spikes